otvam/pypeec/docs/technical.md

 The code is reasonably optimized, leveraging NumPy and SciPy for the heavy operations.
 All the code is vectorized, no loops are used for the array operations.
 Sparse matrix algebra is used wherever appropriate to speed up the code and limit the memory consumption.
-Wherever possible, multithreading is used for exploiting multicore CPUs.
+Wherever possible, multithreading/multiprocessing is used for exploiting multicore CPUs.

 The following optimizations are available for the computationally heavy operations:
 * Computation of the Green functions and electric-magnetic coupling functions.